codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### What is the difference between `sp` and `dp` units?

-`dp` are density-indenpendant pixels and they correspond to pixels depending on the physical density. `sp` is a scale-independant pixel which is scaled when the `Large Text` option is turned on in the device's settings.
+`dp` are density-independent pixels and they correspond to pixels depending on the physical density. `sp` is a scale-independent pixel which is scaled when the `Large Text` option is turned on in the device's settings.
 In short: Use `sp` for Text sizes.
 Use `dp` for padding, heights, and everything else.

 ### ActionBar